A few pounds of dried beef, a jug of water, a refilled flask of liquor, a new tent and a fresh new set of spare clothing and cloak. What else?

 ‘W-what got him so worked up?’
 Aaron couldn’t help but wonder despite his rather bleak situation.

 He soon found his answer when someone landed right behind him.
-Immediately feeling a warm heat and fuzzy tail brushing against the back of knees, he had no doubt who it was.
+The warm heat and fuzzy tail brushing against the back of his knees left no doubt as to who it was.

 “I’ve got sensitive hearing too, Aaron.
 I could hear a ruckus going on in town and got worried, so I dashed over here as quick as I could to see if you needed help!”